-The mineral resource presented herein represents an evaluation of 14 near-surface breccia units and the deeper porphyry zone.
+The mineral resource presented in the Copper Creek Technical Report represents an evaluation of 17 nearsurface breccia units and the deeper porphyry zone.
+The resource estimation is supported by logging, drilling, and sampling current to an October 27, 2022, data cut-off date.
 The resource estimation methodology conducted by SRK involved the following procedures:

-- Database and geological model review - Data conditioning for statistical analysis (capping review and compositing) - Block modelling and grade interpolation - Resource classification and validation - Assessment of reasonable prospects for eventual economic extraction (RPEEE) - Application of Faraday-provided reporting cut-off grades (CoG) for conceptual OP and UG mining scenarios - Preparation of the mineral resource statement
+- database and geological model review; - data conditioning for statistical analysis (capping review and compositing); - block modelling and grade interpolation; - resource classification and validation; - assessment of reasonable prospects for eventual economic extraction ("RPEEE"); - application of reporting cut-off grades ("CoG") for conceptual mining scenarios; and - preparation of the mineral resource statement.

-SRK has defined the mineral resource (Table 1.1) based on variable CoG derived from assumed economics for both OP and UG mining potential.
+SRK has defined the mineral resource (Table 1-1) based on variable CoG derived from assumed economics for both open pit and underground mining potential.
 The estimation was constrained within discrete breccia domains interpreted by Faraday based on geological logging and assay grades.
-Estimation outside of the defined breccia units, within the deeper porphyry-style mineralisation and halo zones around the near-surface breccias, considered a 5-m soft boundary with the breccia units.
+SRK reviewed the breccia interpretations and updated the wireframe boundaries to reflect the results of the 2022 Phase I drilling program, as available by the data cut-off date of October 27, 2022.
+Estimation within the breccias considered only the composites and blocks within each unique domain and assumed hard boundary conditions at the breccia unit outer contacts to constrain smearing of often high grades in the breccias.
+Estimation outside of the defined breccia units, within the deeper porphyry-style mineralization and halo zones around the near-surface breccias, considered a 5 m soft boundary with the breccia units.